jstoops/jstoops.github.io/tools.md

 ### Features and Lairs Generation

-For more details on how to use see the <a href="2025/07/27/osr-hex-gen-features-lairs.html">features and lairs</a> blog post from the OSR Hex Map Generation series following the [Filling in the Blanks](https://www.drivethrurpg.com/en/product/325708/filling-in-the-blanks) approach.
+For more details on applying these to your hex map see the <a href="2025/07/27/osr-hex-gen-features-lairs.html">Features and Lairs</a> blog post from the OSR Hex Map Generation series following the [Filling in the Blanks](https://www.drivethrurpg.com/en/product/325708/filling-in-the-blanks) approach.

 <div class="roll-results rpgui-container framed-golden-2" style="float:left; width: 45%; padding-right: 10px; position:relative; height:auto; display:inline-block">
    <h2>Features</h2>